PangXH842/CS3507-GPT2-Proj/README.md

     to view the effect of applying different attention mechanisms to input tensors

 ### Conclusion
-This project provides a comprehensive framework for fine-tuning and evaluating the GPT-2 model using various attention mechanisms, positional encodings, and tokenizers.
-The evaluation script is the key to obtaining and comparing the results of the original and fine-tuned models.
-Follow the steps outlined above to get started with the fine-tuning and evaluation process.
+This project provides a framework for fine-tuning and modifying the GPT-2 model using various tokenizers, positional encodings, and attention mechanisms.